Probate Shortcuts in Wyoming

 • at least 30 days have elapsed since the death, and

-• no application for appointment of personal representative is pending or has been granted in any jurisdiction.
+• no application for the appointment of a personal representative is pending or has been granted in any jurisdiction.

-So even relatively large estates might still qualify as a "small estate" for purposes of the affidavit procedure.
+So even relatively large estates might still qualify as " small estates" for purposes of the affidavit procedure.

 Simplified Probate: Summary Procedure

-You can use summary procedure in Wyoming if the value of the entire estate, including real estate and mineral interests, less liens and encumbrances, is $200,000 or less.
+You can use the summary procedure in Wyoming if the value of the entire estate, including real estate and mineral interests, less liens and encumbrances, is $400,000 or less.
+(The limit increased from $200,000 to $400,000 on July 1, 2025.)
 You must wait 30 days after the death before using this procedure.
+Unlike the small estate affidavit, the summary procedure can be used for real estate.
 (Wyo.
-Stat. § 2-1-205.)
+Stat. § 2-1-205 (2025).)

-To use it, an inheritor files a written request with the local probate court asking to use the summary procedure.
+To use it, an inheritor files a written and sworn application with the local probate court asking to use the summary procedure.
 The inheritor must then:

 • obtain a sworn report with a broker's price opinion about the value of any real estate owned by the deceased

-• publish a notice of the request once a week for two weeks in a newspaper published in the county where the request was filed, and
+• publish a notice of the application once a week for two weeks in a newspaper published in the county where the request was filed, and

 • mail a copy of the request to the surviving spouse, other inheritors, and any known creditors within 10 days from the first publication date.

-If the deceased person received state medical assistance, inheritor must also give a copy of the request to the state department of health.
-Wyo.
-Stat. § 2-1-205.
+If the deceased person received state medical assistance, the inheritor must also give a copy of the request to the state department of health.
+(Wyo.
+Stat. § 2-1-205 (2025).)

 For More Information

-For more help handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo).
+For more help handling an estate in general, see The Executor's Guide, by Jennie Lin and Mary Randolph (Nolo).
 For an introduction to how you can plan your estate to help your survivors, try Estate Planning Basics, by Denis Clifford (Nolo).

 For more on Wyoming estate planning issues, see our section on Wyoming Estate Planning.